minoto/apitestsuite/README.md

 MVP API Client
 =============

-This is a client library for the MVP API.
+This is a web application that can be used to try out the MVP API.